RedLeader962/RedLeader962.github.io/_posts/2019-11-01-do-implementation-details-matter-in-deep-reinforcement-learning.md

 <i class="fas fa-th-large"></i> Going down the rabbit hole
 --------------------------

 Making sense of *Actor-Critic* algorithm scheme definitively ticked my curiosity.
 Studying the theoretical part was a relatively straight forward process as there is a lot of literature covering the core theory with well-detailed analysis & explanation.
 On the other hand, studying the applied part has been puzzling.
+Here's why.

 I took the habit when I study a new algorithm-related subject, to first implement it by myself without any code example.
 After I’ve done the work, I look at other published code examples or different framework codebases.
 This way I get an intimate sense of what’s going on under the